Corsinvest/cv4pve-barc/README.md

     disable              Disable backup job from scheduler
     status               Get list of all backups
     clean                Clear all backup
-    reset                Remove all snapshots on images specific vm in Ceph backup               Will backup one time
+    reset                Remove all snapshots on images specific VM/CT in Ceph backup               Will backup one time
     restore              Will restore image one time
     assemble             Assemble a unique image with diff file.
 (Require eve4ceph-mdti)

 Options:
-    --vmid               The ID of the VM, comma separated (es.
-100,101,102), 'all-???' for all known guest systems in specific host (es. all-pve1, all-$(hostname)), 'all' for all known guest systems in cluster --label              Is usually 'hourly', 'daily', 'weekly', or 'monthly' --path               Path destination backup
+    --vmid               The ID of the VM/CT, comma separated (es.
+100,101,102), 'all-???' for all known guest systems in specific host (es. all-pve1, all-$(hostname)), 'all' for all known guest systems in cluster 'storage-???' storage Proxmox VE (pool Ceph)
+    --label              Is usually 'hourly', 'daily', 'weekly', or 'monthly' --path               Path destination backup
     --keep               Specify the number of backup which should will keep, Default 1